Lonami/dumbot/README.md

 if you're concerned about speed you can `pip install cchardet aiodns` as suggested in https://docs.aiohttp.org/en/stable/index.html.

+you may also want to `pip install ujson` to faster serialize outgoing requests.

 # faq

 ### what methods are available?